apereo/cas/cas-server-documentation/installation/Maven-Overlay-Installation.md

 adding, removing, or modifying files in the overlay; it's also possible and indeed common to customize the behavior of CAS by adding third-party components that implement CAS APIs as Java source files or dependency references.

-CAS uses Spring Webflow to drive the login process in a modular and configurable fashion; the `login-webflow.xml` file contains a straightforward description of states and transitions in the flow.
+## Servlet Container

+CAS can be deployed to a number of servlet containers.

 ## Spring Configuration